Construction & Property Building Standards

 For Full Plans applications, prepare detailed drawings showing existing and proposed work, structural calculations, and specifications.
 Consider hiring an architect or building designer.

 Use the Planning Portal, Submit a Plan, or your council's online system.
-From 6 April 2024, all applications must be submitted digitally.
+Since 6 April 2024 building control applications are made through online services - check your building control body's submission requirements.

 Give required notice before covering up work (foundations, drainage, structural elements).
 Your Inspection Service Plan will list the mandatory notification stages.